bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HasConfusionWithOtherSignals_1x5QXdvK9Ev8ch$fwj9wtJ/Documentation.md

-Indicates if there is a possible confusion with other signals.
+Indicates if there is a possible confusion with other signals or not.